-Part-time students who wish to enroll as full-time students must consult with the Director of Part-time Programs as the first step in this process.
+Part-time, non-degree seeking students who wish to enroll as full-time students must consult with the Dean of Enrollment as the first step in this process.
 Students who have completed 30 or more credits and have maintained a cumulative grade point average of 2.00 (C) or higher will be accepted as full-time students.
-Students who have completed fewer than 30 credits will be required to provide high school transcripts and appropriate test scores in support of their petition to enroll full-time before a decision will be made.
+Students who have completed fewer than 30 credits will be required to provide high school transcripts and appropriate test scores in support of their petition to enroll full- time before a decision will be made.
 Requests for change of status must be made through the Office of Admissions.